steqeq/0000/docs/about/compatibility/data-type-support.rst

 Integral Types
 ==========================================

-The ROCm™ components supported signed and unsigned integral types with different width listed with the HIP type and short description in the following table.
+The signed and unsigned integral types that are supported by ROCm™ are listed in the following table, together with their corresponding HIP type and a short description.

 .. list-table::